-With up to eight cores, the 16-inch MacBook Pro is the most powerful MacBook in Apple's current lineup packs a lot of power.
-It has the fastest 9th-generation Intel Core i7 or i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
+With up to eight cores, the biggest MacBook in Apple's current lineup packs a lot of power.
+It has the 9th-generation Intel Core i7 or i9 processor with Turbo Boost up to 5GHz and the advanced Radeon Pro graphics card (5300M or 5500M) with up to 8GB of graphics memory.
 The base models start with 512GB of SSD storage but can be upgraded to 8TB.